mileantkostya2002/py-images-and-custom-auth-serializer/checklist.md

 # Сheck Your Code Against the Following Points

-## Make sure you don't push the media directory and images
+## Make sure you don"t push the media directory and images

 ## Code Efficiency

-Don't use `serializers.CharField` while adding an image.
+Don"t use `serializers.CharField` while adding an image.

 Good example: